HL7/phd/pages/NumericObservationProfile.md

 |valueQuantity.code|shall be the code of the primary measurement|The code shall be the UCUM unit code|

 #### Alert Operational State
-The Alert Operational State is currently only used in the Pluse Oximeter specialization.
+The Alert Operational State is currently only used in the Pulse Oximeter specialization.
 This attribute uses an ASN1-BITs field to indicate whether the alerts on a given limit (upper or lower) are on or off.
 When SET, the alerts are off.
 This is a state-type measurement and when this attribute is present, both the set and cleared states are reported.
 Three bits are defined thus there will be three component entries for each of the bits.

 |Observation.component element|entry|Additional Information|
 |-